CarazoDaniel/100daysofcode/README.md

 ## Day12: Guessing Game
 Just a guessing game, with random number creation and different dificulties.
 Using local and global scope as well as global constants and afecting global variables.

+## Day13: Debugging
+A quick guide on how to use breakpoint line by line, go into with libraries or skipping libraries.
+Using print to confirm statements or values within the code, as well as using the debugger for step by step review.
+Stackoverflow and other reviews can also be done to achieve the best results on more complicated scenarios.
+Taking breaks and asking for external reviews might also prove to be a valuable tool.

+The main focus here is reviewing code can be dificult, but the try/exceptions are good tools to avoid input errors on working code, and debugging on step by step is one of the most powerful tools to check not working code.